This page is part of the ONYX Performance Guide

 Important:

-- may override or interact with BRK_SW / BRK_AD percentages
+- these limits may override or reshape BRK_SW / BRK_AD percentage settings

-- actual regen behavior is a combination of percentage + current limits
+- actual regen feel is usually a combination of brake percentage, regen current limits, and motor speed

 Torque and Speed Limits